maxi-moto/silence/README.md

 # Silence

-C functions to toggle echo in the terminal on and off
+Header only C wrapper functions to toggle echo in the terminal on and off

 ## Main idea